wulfland/AccelerateDevOps/ch9_release/Deploy_to_GKE.md

     ![img]("C:\Users\kaufm\Packt\B17827 - Accelerate DevOps with GitHub - General\B17827\img\B17827_09\gke\02_app-in-cluster.png")

     The script also reads the `key.json`.
-You can run the following command again if you missed it:
+You could run the following command again if you missed it:

     ```console
     $ cat key.json | base64